-(c) Parallel Continuous White Lines
+(c) Unbroken Double White Lines

-Parallel continuous white lines in the centre of a two-way road indicate no parking on either side of the road.
+Parallel continuous white lines in the centre of a two-way road indicate no parking on either side of the road at all times.
 Vehicles are also not allowed to cross these lines.

 Where continuous double white lines are painted on a road to separate traffic flowing in opposite directions, you may not overtake at the double white lines unless you keep entirely to the left of such lines.